 Udaipur first penetrated my conscious when I was a young teenager at boarding school in Winchester England.
-The geography teacher was a wise lady whom I respected greatly and she knew that I lived in India and thus she gave me the task of mounting a The year was 1961.
+The geography teacher was a wise lady whom I respected greatly and she knew that I lived in India and thus she gave me the task of mounting a small exhibition of the journey our HM The Queen and HRH Prince Philip were making around India.
+The year was 1961.
 Udaipur…the Maharana and the palaces and lakes all came into my knowledge and I resolved to visit one day.
 Well that wish was fulfilled in November 1997 when we visited India; it was my husband’s first experience of India and he too was enchanted.
 Then we returned briefly in 2008 but this year we had the real pleasure of really experiencing Mewar and Udaipur in late February.

 On this occasion we drove from Ranakpur and its famed Jain Temple down to Kumbhalgarh.
 I had never been to this amazing fort and this was thus an experience to be savoured.
 The southern area of Rajasthan comprises Bhilwara, Chittorgarh, Udaipur and Rajsamand districts known as the Land of Mewar.
 The fundamental reason for great pride in this royal house is that the rulers of Mewar defended their ‘motherland’ against the relentless and continuous invasions of Muslims and Moghuls.
 The valour, sacrifice and dedication to their land is unique and legendary.